 - John Willingham (b.
 1932), American politician, Candidate for Mayor of Memphis, Tennessee, 2003

 - Henry J. Willingham, American politician, U.S. Collector of Internal Revenue for Alabama, 1941-47

-- Harold Willingham, American Democrat politician, Alternate Delegate to Democratic National Convention from Georgia, 1952
+- Harold Willingham, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Georgia, 1952

-- H. J. Willingham, American Democrat politician, Delegate to Democratic National Convention from Alabama, 1912
+- H. J. Willingham, American Democratic Party politician, Delegate to Democratic National Convention from Alabama, 1912

 - Frank B. Willingham, American politician, Circuit Judge in Georgia Flint Circuit, 1953